Plans, permits, and a soil report.

 - Class 4 hail rating earns 20–30% insurance premium discount.

-- Cool-roof reflective coatings (TX Cool Roof Council) further cut HVAC load.
+- TX Cool Roof Council reflective coatings further cut HVAC load.

 The roof keeps the rain and sun off everything.
 Almost every Texas barndo uses “standing seam” metal roofing — long sheets of metal with raised seams where they connect.